mrange/shader-advent-2024/README.md

 Every year, I love diving into the creative energy of the [F# Advent](https://sergeytihon.com/fsadvent/).
 It got me thinking—why not do something just as awesome, but focused on shader art?

 So, I’m proposing **Shader Advent Calendar 2024**! 🎅🎄 For each day in December, one of us will share a blog post about something cool and shader-related.
 It could be a technique, a concept, or even a full-on demo—whatever inspires you!
-And if you've got a Shadertoy link to share, even better!
+And if you've got a Shadertoy/PoshBrolly link to share, even better!
 Each day, we’ll unveil a fresh blog post, so we’ll have something exciting to explore together leading up to Christmas.

 ### How to Join: